Pushing Sustainability Forward

 In his paper for the Network For Teaching Entrepreneurship, Acceleration Group’s Research Director, Tom Gold, and Sophia Rodriguez set the stage for identifying, measuring, and solidifying the Entrepreneurial Mindset among today’s youth.
 Read the paper’s introduction below and see the link beneath it for the full paper.

-Increasingly, the global economy demands that young people enter the workforce not only with a college degree, but also with a set of transferrable, entrepreneurial skills and attitudes that can help them succeed in almost any job or industry.
+Increasingly, the global economy demands that young people enter the workforce not only with a college degree, but also with a set of transferrable, entrepreneurial skills and attitudes that can help them start a business new hampshire.
 This includes the ability to take initiative and think on your feet, to critically solve problems, and to communicate effectively.
 Learning these and other skills that are part of the entrepreneurial mindset is central to becoming career-ready.
 As a result, entrepreneurial thinking has become the mantra for many organizations interested in preparing youth for the future.
+Hiring the best business lawyer scotland may also help set up your business and ensure all legal requirements are completed.

 Credentialing Entrepreneurs: How and Why